Windows OS Hub

 Connect-IscsiTarget node

-The next step is to connect to the virtual iSCSI disk you created from the second (initiator) server.
-Open the Control Panel and start the iSCSI initiator (or run iscsicpl.exe).
+The next step is to connect to the created iSCSI disk from the initiator server.
+Go to Control Panel and start the iSCSI initiator applet (or run iscsicpl.execommand).

 start microsoft iscsi initiator service on windows server